-If the transfer is approved based on a request for special accommodations (family size; change in household composition; medical reasons, inclusive of physical, behavioral, and mental health; need for accessible unit; need for reasonable accommodation), the household will receive preference on the waiting list for the next available unit based on qualifying occupancy size and income set aside.
+If the transfer is approved based on a request for special accommodations, the household will receive preference on the waiting list for the next available unit based on qualifying occupancy size and income set aside.

-Should an applicant be housed in a unit with handicapped features due to the unavailability of non-handicapped units, but does not need the type features found in a handicapped designed unit, the applicant must agree to transfer to the first available non-handicapped unit, should an applicant be approved for housing who is in need of the handicapped designed unit and its features.
+Should an applicant be housed in a unit that is handicapped designed due to the unavailability of non-handicapped units, but does not need the type features found in a handicapped designed unit, the applicant must agree to transfer to the first available non-handicapped unit, should an applicant be approved for housing who is in need of the handicapped designed unit and its features.
 Applicant agrees to transfer within thirty (30) days of written notification from the landlord.